How Years Of Climate Change And President Zuckerberg Will Reshape New York’s Coast

 In their vision, cities would build at higher densities on higher ground, and through buyout programs, people would gradually move from low-lying neighborhoods.
 Schools, jobs, and everything else would also move.
 People who chose to stay longer might spend years surrounded by vacant lots, which could be used as pocket parks or community gardens.

-“The more hurricanes come and become yearly, people would start to understand that certain areas are not the place to live, or if they would like to live there, they’ll understand the consequences,” says Segal.
-“So this migration will happen in a way on its own, but the city will not just stand there and say ‘Hey, I don’t know how to support you guys.’
+“The more hurricanes come and become yearly, people would start to understand that certain areas are not the place to live, or, if they would like to live there, they’ll understand the consequences,” says Segal.
+“So this migration will happen in a way on its own, but the city will not just stand there and say, ‘Hey, I don’t know how to support you guys.’
 They will have a plan in place.”

 Along with proposing solutions, the plan includes imagined interviews with future residents, and detail-filled letters from the future, along with renderings.
 We learn, for example, that a second Sandy-like storm triggers panic about overvalued coastal real estate, causing a new financial crash in 2023, and that Governors Cuomo and Bon Jovi decide to privatize the Port Authority, which is sold to a Singaporean sovereign wealth fund.

-The project, along with designs from the other teams, will be exhibited at Fort Tilden Park from August 5 to September 17.
+The project, along with designs from the other teams, will be exhibited at Fort Tilden Park in New York City from August 5 to September 17.

-Note: Correction: This article referred to the Regional Planning Association, rather than the Regional Plan Association.
-As well, it incorrectly placed the New Jersey rollercoaster that was submerged during Sandy in Sea Bright, rather than Seaside Heights.